cernanalysispreservation/analysispreservation.cern.ch/docs/status.rst

 ..	- Anna's DB - connected

 .. **Data upload - almost ready**
 ..
-Uploading and saving files and data will be possible soon.
-Currently, last issues are resolved.
+File upload works for local files and grabbing files from certain places (cds, TODO?).
+Error messages and retry on error will be implemented.

 .. **Repository checkout - future work**
 ..
 Checking out the required state of a repository that is linked to in the analysis information is important for preservation.
 It will be a future task.